This section explains how to create a Qumulo Core USB Drive Installer on macOS or Windows.

 - USB drive (4 GB minimum)

-- Qumulo Core USB installer image from the Qumulo Care Team
+- Qumulo Core USB installer image (to get the image, contact the Qumulo Care team)

 To Create a USB Drive Installer on macOS